 Top-rated Denver divorce attorneys, where clients matter most.

 Colorado allows parties to enter into a common law marriage.
 Contrary to popular belief, there is no time requirement for a common law marriage.
-Therefore, you do not have to live together for seven years before you can have a common law marriage.
-Plus, just merely living together for seven years will not result in a common law marriage, unless parties conduct themselves as husband and wife.
+Therefore, you do not have to live together for any specific period of time before you can have a common law marriage.
+However, just merely living together will not result in a common law marriage either.

 Property, Assets, Debt & More

 However, once you have a common law marriage, there is not a “common law divorce.”
 Therefore, if parties want to dissolve their common law marriage they will need to go through the divorce process.
 Moreover, if one party wants to dispute whether there was a common law marriage, a court will have to determine whether there was a common law marriage by analyzing the parties conduct.
 The court will look at various factors that would support a common law marriage.
 For example below are some of the factors a court will consider: